web-slate/beginner-react-app-guide/simple-banking-app/docs/material-ui.md

 ```

 ## Theme Settings.
+Now we installed `material-ui` module which will give predefined styles, colors etc.
+So, we have to customize as per our App design and colors.
-This is mainly to customize the color, spacing, fonts etc.
+These files is mainly to customize the color, spacing, fonts etc.

 ### Breakpoints.
-Create Breakpoints File in `src/theme/palette.js`.
+Create Breakpoints File in `src/theme/breakpoints.js`.
+This is mainly to detect device by their width.
+This is also called RWD (Responsive Web Design).
 What is Breakpoints - These are various device width to detect whether its Tablet, Mobile or Desktop.
 Refer - https://material-ui.com/customization/breakpoints/

 ```
 export default {
   values: {
-    xs: 0,
+    xs: 0, // Extra Small.
-    sm: 360,
+    sm: 360, // Small - Mobiles
-    md: 600,
+    md: 600, // Medium - Tablet Potrait
-    lg: 1024,
+    lg: 1024, // Large - Tablet Landscape
-    xl: 1280,
+    xl: 1280, // Extra Large Desktop
   }
 };
 ```